Hinkley Point A nuclear power station: Design

+Five 1,050 hp English Electric 8CSV emergency diesel generators were installed at Hinkley Point A, for use in the event of loss of grid supplies.

 Specification

 Capacity and output

 The generating capacity, electricity output, load factor and thermal efficiency was as shown in the table.

 Gas circulator design problem

 In August 1963, during a hot run test on the first reactor, which had not then been loaded with nuclear fuel, problems were encountered due to noise from the single stage axial flow gas circulators.
 This could be heard up to 5 mi away, and personnel working at the station had to wear ear defenders.
 After unexplained drops in the mass flow rate and motor driving current in number 3 and 5 gas circulators, the hot run tests were stopped and the gas circuit opened up.
 Severe mechanical damage to the blading and diffuser sections of the number 3 and 5 gas circulators was observed.
 Large sections of the diffusers had broken away, and extensive fatigue cracking was found in the outer tapering shell and central axial cone.
 Large pieces of the diffuser casing had entered the gas circulator blades and caused heavy impact damage, and large amounts of debris had been transported down the gas duct.
 The Inlet Guide Vanes (IGVs), which were provided to enable the performance of individual gas circulators to be "trimmed," were found to be extensively damaged, and the rotor blades and outlet guide vanes also had extensive impact and fatigue damage.
 Large numbers of the nuts and bolts involved had been shaken loose.

 The subsequent investigation determined that the noise was caused by interaction between the IGVs and the rotor blades.
 The sound pressure levels generated by this noise were high enough to cause rapid fatigue failure in gas circuit components, and major re-design of the gas circulators and associated components was required.
 The IGVs were scrapped and flow straighteners introduced to smooth the flow of gas into the gas circulator intakes.
 Much pioneering experimental laboratory work on resonance and sound pressure levels was performed at English Electric's Gas Turbine and Atomic Power Division (APD) facilities at Whetstone, Leicestershire, to support the redesign work, and instrumentation to measure stress and sound pressure levels in the gas circuit during testing was developed.
 The delay caused severe financial difficulties for the consortium and set the construction schedule back; the station began generating electricity two years late in February 1965.